A new hierarchical clustering algorithm to identify non-overlapping like-minded communities: Structure based Clustering Algorithms

 \subsection{Modularity Maximization}

-As defined in the introduction, the modularity $Q(C)$ of a set of communities $C$ is defined as the fraction of ``within-community'' edges minus the expected value for the same if edges were distributed at random. $Q(C)$ always lies in the range $[-\frac{1}{2},1)$.
-It is positive if the number of edges within groups exceeds the number expected on the basis of chance.
-For example, $Q(C) = 0$ in a completely random graph.
 Given a graph, finding a partition that maximizes the modularity is known to be an NP-hard problem \cite{brandes}.
-As a result, all practical algorithms for modularity maximization employs some approximate optimization methods such as greedy algorithm, simulated annealing or spectral optimization.
-In this paper, we use Louvain method \cite{louvain} which is one of the most popular and fastest method for modularity maximization.
-Louvain method is a greedy algorithm in which we start with a community structure in which each node is its own community.
+As a result, all practical algorithms for modularity maximization employ some approximate optimization methods such as greedy algorithm, simulated annealing or spectral optimization.
+One such example is the Louvain method \cite{louvain}, which is the most popular and fastest method for modularity maximization.
+It is a greedy algorithm in which we start with a community structure such that each node is its own community.
 In each step, we identify if shifting a vertex $i$ to any of its neighbor's community leads to an increase in modularity.
 If there is such an increase, we place $i$ in the community for which the increase is maximum.
 The steps are executed till there is no further improvement possible by shifting any vertex to any of its neighbor's communities.
 The running time of this method is estimated to be $O(|V| \log |V|)$ on sparse graphs.

 The method of using modularity maximization to identify a community structure has a few drawbacks.
 First, it suffers from resolution limit~\cite{fortunato2007resolution}, i.e., as the network size increases, the ability to identify smaller communities by this method decreases.
 Secondly, there may be a huge number of partitions, each very different from the others, having high but similar modularity values, all close to the absolute maximum \cite{good2010performance}.